-- Continue to establish and maintain mutually beneficial relationships with First Nations stakeholders and organisations. - Continue to build relationships through celebrating National Reconciliation Week (NRW) - Promote reconciliation through our sphere of influence. - Promote positive race relations through anti-discrimination strategies.
+- Continue to establish and maintain mutually beneficial relationships with First Nations stakeholders and organisations. - Continue to build relationships through celebrating National Reconciliation Week (NRW). - Promote reconciliation through our sphere of influence. - Promote positive race relations through anti-discrimination strategies. - Increase understanding, value and recognition of First Nations cultures, histories, knowledge and rights through cultural learning.

-- Demonstrate respect to First Nations people by observing cultural protocols. - Continue to build respect for First Nations cultures and histories by celebrating NAIDOC Week. - Improve employment outcomes by increasing First Nations recruitment, retention and professional development. - Increase First Nations supplier diversity to support improved economic and social outcomes. - Continue to maintain an effective RAP Working Group (RWG) to drive governance of the RAP - Provide appropriate support for effective implementation of RAP commitments. - Continue to build accountability and transparency through reporting RAP achievements, challenges and learnings, both internally and externally. - Continue our reconciliation journey by developing our next RAP.
+- Demonstrate respect to First Nations people by observing cultural protocols. - Continue to build respect for First Nations cultures and histories by celebrating NAIDOC Week. - Improve employment outcomes by increasing First Nations recruitment, retention and professional development. - Increase First Nations supplier diversity to support improved economic and social outcomes. - Continue to maintain an effective RAP Working Group (RWG) to drive governance of the RAP. - Provide appropriate support for effective implementation of RAP commitments. - Continue to build accountability and transparency through reporting RAP achievements, challenges and learnings, both internally and externally. - Continue our reconciliation journey by developing our next RAP.